gramineproject/graphene/Documentation/manpages/gsc.rst

 Execute :command:`docker run` command via Docker CLI and provide gsgx and isgx/sgx device, and the PSW/AESM socket.
-Additional Docker options and application arguments may be supplied to the :command:`docker run` command.
+Additional Docker options and executable arguments may be supplied to the :command:`docker run` command.

 .. warning::
    Forwarding devices to a container lowers security of the host.
 GSC should